BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded tourist spots and on public transport.
+Be mindful of your belongings, especially in crowded markets or on public buses.
 While Costa Rica is generally safe, petty theft can occur.
-Keep valuables secure and out of sight, and avoid walking alone in poorly lit areas at night.
+Never leave valuables unattended on the beach or in your rental car.
+Consider using a money belt or a secure cross-body bag for added peace of mind.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.